NandiniKatara/.NET-Assignment/README.md

-Assignment Snapshots folder has all IL and metadata file snapshots.
+The 'Assignment Snapshots' folder contains snapshots of all IL and metadata files.